 How do I register to vote?

 - Online: Use the state’s voter information portal to register online.
 Include your date of birth and current New Jersey driver’s license or state ID number.
 If you do not have a driver’s license or ID issued by the New Jersey Motor Vehicle Commission, include the last four digits of your Social Security number and your signature.
-The deadline to register is Oct.
-18.

 Check if you are registered to vote through the online New Jersey Division of Elections voter search tool.

 How can I get a vote-by-mail ballot?
-Are there important deadlines?

 To return your completed ballot, fill out and sign the certificate.
 Make sure it remains attached to the inner envelope.
 Place your ballot inside the inner envelope, then insert the inner envelope into your mailing envelope.
 Some county elections officials may require postage on your mailing envelope.
 Contact your county clerk for more information.